IngoKl/textdirectory/README.rst

 In the example above, we are loading all files in ``input``.
 After filtering and transforming, the modified files will be written to ``output``.

+In addition, there are a few `simple examples <https://github.com/IngoKl/textdirectory/tree/master/examples>`_ in the repository for you to look at.

 Special Transformations
 =======================